SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Conclusion

 \section{Conclusion}

 Unsupervised learning is not neutral.
-We have shown that purely unsupervised representations can encode withheld sensitive attributes as emergent geometric structure, and that topology-preserving methods like Self-Organizing Maps are particularly effective at revealing this phenomenon.
-On two large-scale real-world datasets, SOMtime recovered monotonic orderings aligned with age and income that were invisible to PCA, UMAP, t-SNE, and AE, and unsupervised segmentation of these embeddings produced demographically skewed clusters.
+Purely unsupervised representations can encode withheld sensitive attributes as emergent geometric structure; topology-preserving methods like Self-Organizing Maps are particularly effective at organizing this structure along a single interpretable axis; and structured leakage at correlation level $r$ implies a quantitative lower bound on the worst-case group-disparate output of any Lipschitz consumer.
+On two real-world datasets, SOMtime exposed monotonic orderings aligned with age and income along a single named direction, while PCA, UMAP, t-SNE, AE, and Isomap---evaluated under the rotation-invariant maximum---attained at most half the Spearman SOMtime did along its theoretically named axis.
+The Isomap result is significant: a topology-preserving manifold learner is not sufficient to reproduce SOMtime's signature, isolating the SOM's competitive-learning prototype updates and named activation-energy axis as the operative mechanism.

-These findings carry a clear implication: fairness auditing must extend beyond supervised predictors to the unsupervised representations that increasingly serve as the foundation of modern ML pipelines.
-We recommend that practitioners adopt representation-level leakage audits, including both correlation-based checks and global ordering analysis, as a standard step before deploying unsupervised embeddings in decision-making contexts.
-SOMtime provides a practical tool for this purpose, making representation-level fairness risks visible and measurable.
+These findings carry a clear implication: auditing for sensitive-attribute leakage must extend beyond probing classifiers and beyond supervised predictors to the unsupervised representations that increasingly serve as the foundation of modern ML pipelines.